Free: Healthy 5-Ingredient Meals EbookGet It Now

 - Freeze: Place cooled roast butternut squash cubes in a zip lock bag or freezer safe container, and freeze up to 4 months.
 You can also cut the squash and freeze it raw.

-What To Serve With Butternut Squash Recipes
+What To Serve With Roasted Butternut Squash

 Roasted butternut squash recipes go with everything!
 Here are some ideas that pair perfectly with this delish side dish:

 - Chicken – French onion chicken, baked chicken breast, and chicken legs can all share oven space while roasting butternut squash, or make chicken florentine on the stovetop while the squash is in the oven.
+If you need dinner for a crowd, try spatchcock chicken.

 - Beef – Comfort foods like grilled steak, garlic butter steak bites, or beef cabbage soup would taste perfect alongside this butternut squash recipe.